Inflect logo

 Natural Disaster Risk

 Sandefjord has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10 as of September 2025.
-This stability is a key advantage for ensuring business continuity and protecting critical infrastructure.
+The region is stable, with minimal exposure to significant seismic, atmospheric, or hydrological events that could impact data center uptime.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business